MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Can employees download documents from the Application Guard Edge session onto host devices?

-In Windows 10 Enterprise edition 1803, users will be able to download documents from the isolated Application Guard container to the host PC.
+In Windows 10 Enterprise edition 1803, users are able to download documents from the isolated Application Guard container to the host PC.
 This capability is managed by policy.

 In Windows 10 Enterprise edition 1709 or Windows 10 Professional edition 1803, it is not possible to download files from the isolated Application Guard container to the host PC.
 However, employees can use the **Print as PDF** or **Print as XPS** options and save those files to the host device.